 The Catholic Committee on Scouting and the local Boy Scouts Aztec District is ready to provide you with all the training and support you need.

-Contact any member of the Diocese of Laredo Catholic Committee on Scouting or call: (956) 727-2140 today!
+For more information, or if you would like to volunteer, contact any member of the Diocese of Laredo Catholic Committee on Scouting or call: (956) 727-2140 today!

 Boy and Girl Scouts Religious Awards Program